vero-code/ethno-lens-ai/PRIVACY.md

 To provide and manage the service, we collect and store the following:

 1.  **Anonymous User Identifier:** An anonymized, non-reversible identifier provided by Adobe to distinguish users.
 We **do not** store your name, email, or other directly identifiable personal information.

-2.  **Service Usage Data:** Information related to your use of the Add-on, such as the number of analysis checks you perform, to manage service quotas.
+2.  **Service Usage Data:** Information related to your use of the Add-on, such as the number of analysis checks you perform and events like cancellation of an in-progress request, to manage service quotas and system stability.

 3.  **Voluntary Feedback:** Information you provide, such as clicks on a button to express interest in future features.

 ## How We Use Your Information

-* **To Provide the Service:** We use your identifier and usage data to manage and reset your monthly free quota.
+* **To Provide the Service:** We use your identifier and usage data (including request initiation and cancellation events) to manage and reset your monthly free quota and ensure proper system functioning.
 * **To Improve the Product:** We use aggregated, anonymous data (like feature interest) to understand user needs and prioritize future development.

 ## Third-Party Services (Data Sharing)